centreon/centreon-documentation/en/alerts-notifications/manage-alerts.md

 -   If the downtime is flexible, the **Duration** field defines the length of the downtime
--   The **Start Time** and **End Time** fields define the beginning and end date of the downtime
+-   The **Start Time** and **End Time** fields define the beginning and end date of the downtime.
+Downtimes cannot start or end after December 31, 2099, 11:59 pm.
 -   The **Comments** field can be used to indicate why the downtime is defined